chef/chef-vault/README.md

 ## DESCRIPTION:

-Gem that allows you to encrypt passwords and certificates using the public keys of a list of chef nodes.
-This allows only those chef nodes to decrypt the password or certificate.
+Gem that allows you to encrypt a Chef Data Bag Item using the public keys of a list of chef nodes.
+This allows only those chef nodes to decrypt the encrypted values.

 ## INSTALLATION:

 Be sure you are running the latest version Chef.
 Versions earlier than 0.10.0 don't support plugins:

     gem install chef